Herman Husband Homesite

 (AmRevNC photograph)

-After the battle, Tryon’s army continued west to rescue another militia force, under Gen. Hugh Waddell, that Regulators had trapped in Salisbury.
+After the Battle of Alamance, Tryon’s army continued west to rescue another militia force, under Gen. Hugh Waddell, that Regulators had trapped in Salisbury.
 The army camped here on Husband’s plantation on Tuesday, May 21, 1771.
 Tryon describes it as 600 acres of “Excellent Land.”
 He says, “A large parcel of Treasonable papers (were) found in his Home, and some of his Stock, and Cattle, on or near the plantation.”[8]
 He mentions they have no account of Husband after the battle.

 The army was made up of company-sized volunteers from the existing county regiments of part-time soldiers called “militia.”
 Per his orders earlier in the campaign, the companies likely camp in two lines in the same order they used in the battle, 200 yards between them, and five paces between each company.